infracost/infracost/CONTRIBUTING.md

 - storage type: if applicable, include the storage type in brackets in lower case, e.g. `General purpose storage (gp2)`.

-- upper/lower case: cost componet names should start with a capital letter and use capital letters for acronyms, for example, `General purpose storage (gp2)` and `Provisioned IOPS storage`.
+- upper/lower case: cost component names should start with a capital letter and use capital letters for acronyms, for example, `General purpose storage (gp2)` and `Provisioned IOPS storage`.

 - unnecessary words: drop the following words from cost component names if the cloud vendor's pricing webpage shows them: "Rate" "Volumes", "SSD", "HDD"